nf-core/modules/README.md

     > NB: Build information for all tools within a multi-tool container can be obtained in the `/usr/local/conda-meta/history` file within the container.

-- It is also possible for a multi-tool container to be built and added to BioContainers by submitting a pull request on their [`multi-package-containers`](https://github.com/BioContainers/multi-package-containers) repository.
+- It is also possible for a new multi-tool container to be built and added to BioContainers by submitting a pull request on their [`multi-package-containers`](https://github.com/BioContainers/multi-package-containers) repository.

 - If the software is not available on Bioconda a `Dockerfile` MUST be provided within the module directory.
 We will use GitHub Actions to auto-build the containers on the [GitHub Packages registry](https://github.com/features/packages).